-- A. Description of supplementation of agency improvement plan DHS submitted a revised operational improvement plan to the Department of Justice on January 19, 2007 (see attached). - B. Report on agency implementation of its plan, including its performance in meeting milestones, with respect to each improvement area - 1.
-Backlog Reduction: DHS met all milestones.
+A. Description of supplementation of agency improvement plan DHS submitted a revised operational improvement plan the Department of Justice on January 19, 2007 (see attached).
+The revised report is an assessment of the root causes of the DHS FOIA backlog and presents preliminary plans for backlog reduction.

+- B. Report on agency implementation of its plan, including its performance in meeting milestones, with respect to each improvement area - 1.
+Backlog Reduction: DHS reduced the Departmental backlog by over 25% in FY07.
+The components' commitment to instituting program modifications, such as adding processing tracks, centralizing operations and hiring additional personnel, contributed to this noteworthy reduction.